webix-hub/docs/data/desktop/webix_remote_nodejs.md

 });
 ~~~

-You can also pass some value instead of the handler as the second parameter :
+You can also pass some value instead of the handler as the second parameter:

 ~~~js
 api.setData("$user",1);
 ~~~

+In this case the data generation method will be called just once - during the API initialization.

 On the client the user data will be available in the following way: